telerik/controlpanel-docs/simplified-interface-guide.md

 * **Telerik & Kendo UI Tools**—Shows all products available for installation or update.
 This view loads automatically if you have no expiring or recently expired subscriptions that require attention.

-* **View all subscriptions**—Presents the license key status and subscriptions that expire in less than a year or that have expired less than a year ago.
+* **View all subscriptions**—Presents the license key status and subscriptions that will expire in less than 15 months or that have expired less than 15 months ago.

 ![Subscriptions Telerik Control Panel](images/subscriptions-telerik-control-panel.png)